-With streaming services, smart phones and transmedia storytelling, the boundaries between film and television have begun to blur.
-Understanding this era of screen convergence is essential to thrive in today’s creative industries.
-This is why we offer cinema and screen studies at Swinburne.
+With the rise of streaming services, Smart TVs, shared universes, and user-generated video platforms like YouTube, the boundaries between film and television have begun to blur.
+Understanding this era of screen technology is essential to thrive in today’s creative industries and anticipate tomorrow's.

 The Swinburne Advantage

 An undergraduate degree must be about more than just knowledge – it’s also job readiness, professional experience and access to further opportunities.

 We partner with leading Australian and global organisations to offer students authentic workplace experiences.
 Our degrees can include placements, internships, industry-linked projects, study tours and more.
 This is your chance to work on real-life projects, solve day-to-day challenges in your field and gain the professional skills that put knowledge into practice.
 You’ll build invaluable skills and confidence, knowing you have what it takes to land a job by graduation or even before.

 "Studying Cinema and Screen Studies allowed me to critically look at popular film and television and explore the ways in which they have succeeded and why.
 I have really enjoyed the chance to learn from experienced tutors and lecturers who were constantly there for support and feedback.
 Getting advice has really helped me to grow as a writer and feel more confident in my own work."

 Annika , Bachelor of Media and Communication, major in Cinema and Screen Studies